Workforce Development Policies

 - Workforce Development & AEM

-Workforce Investment Opportunity Act (WIOA) Section 188
+Workforce Innovation and Opportunity Act (WIOA) Section 188

 The Secretary amends the regulations governing the State Vocational Rehabilitation Services program and the State Supported Employment Services program to implement changes to the Rehabilitation Act of 1973, as amended by the Workforce Innovation and Opportunity Act (WIOA) signed into law on July 22, 2014.
 The Secretary also updates, clarifies, and improves the prior regulations.